catseye/Chrysoberyl/article/Retrocomputing.md

 ![SITU-PAN](https://git.catseye.tc/SITU-SOL/blob/master/doc/bootstrap-zero/images/tumblr_inline_nr19fai3D41tvda25_540.jpg?raw=true)

 **[SITU-PAN][]** is a front-panel switches simulator for the [Commodore 64][].
 It displays 8 virtual LEDs and 8 virtual dip switches on the screen.
 The LEDs display the bit pattern at the current address in memory.
 Via the keyboard, the switches may be toggled, a new bit pattern written into memory, and the address advanced.
 In this way, machine code programs may be entered into memory, and then run.
-SITU-PAN was written during RetroChallenge 2015/07 for the purposes of entering SITU-MON into an emulated C64.
+SITU-PAN was written during [RetroChallenge 2015/07][] for the purposes of entering SITU-MON into an emulated C64.

 #### SITU-MON

 ![SITU-MON](https://git.catseye.tc/SITU-SOL/blob/master/doc/bootstrap-zero/images/tumblr_inline_nrdcglfU4p1tvda25_540.png?raw=true)

-**[SITU-MON][]** is a machine language monitor for [6502][]-based systems, written (by hand!) during RetroChallenge 2015/07 and entered into an emulated Commodore 64 using SITU-PAN.
+**[SITU-MON][]** is a machine language monitor for [6502][]-based systems, written (by hand!) during [RetroChallenge 2015/07][] and entered into an emulated Commodore 64 using SITU-PAN.

 #### SITU-SOL

 ![SITU-SOL](https://git.catseye.tc/SITU-SOL/blob/master/doc/bootstrap-zero/images/tumblr_inline_nrw4gcaz1J1tvda25_540.png?raw=true)

-**[SITU-SOL][]** is a vaguely Forth-like language which was designed and implemented (by hand!) during RetroChallenge 2015/07, and entered into an emulated Commodore 64 using SITU-MON.
+**[SITU-SOL][]** is a vaguely Forth-like language which was designed and implemented (by hand!) during [RetroChallenge 2015/07][], and entered into an emulated Commodore 64 using SITU-MON.
+While it might be technically usable as a programming system, it fell rather short of its goal, which was to allow the computer to be programmed in a way that does not require writing the program out by hand.

 #### SixtyPical